wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/2-instant.md

 Business Process Flows are not the exclusive workflow automation option available to an entity in Common Data Service.
-In fact, a single Business Process Flow can run against up to 5 entities in Common Data Service.
+In fact, a single Business Process Flow can run against up to five entities in Common Data Service.
 Dynamics workflows are also supported as part of a Business Process Flow.
 This topic is beyond the scope of this learning path, but you can learn more about Dynamics workflows following a link in the summary unit of this module.
-A third kind of workflow automation, called instant flows in Power Automate, offer a powerful capability that can supplement Business Process Flows.
+A third workflow automation, called instant flows in Power Automate, offer a powerful capability that can supplement Business Process Flows.
 We will explore this option within this module.